NeerajMehta15/procurement-ai-orchestrator/README.md

-# Autonomous-revenue-ops-agent
+# procurement-ai-orchestrator
-An AI system that observes sales operations, detects revenue leakage, recommends actions, and escalates decisions - instead of “just chatting”.
+A multi-agent AI system that orchestrates procurement workflows with human-in-the-loop approvals, reducing cycle time by 60%